HakkaRoots/ctf/src/pwn.college/2020/04-Rev/14_testing1/README.md

 # pwn.college - Binary Reverse Engineering  - level14_testing1

-Disclaimer:
-- At the time of writing this reverse engineering challenge write-up, I had already solved both this challenge and the teaching version of the challenge, plus all the later pwn.college reverse engineering challenges, so I knew the inner workings of the emulator very well.
-As a result, I may have glossed over some areas that might seem obvious now, but were potentially important when gathering information for the first time.
-- Parts of the solution, such as the GDB script were not written in one go, but were refined over a number of iterations, and the format of the GDB script output borrows heavily from the ouput produced by the teaching version of the ELF binary.

 ## [Part 0] Setup Challenge
-- If using the Docker container setup referred to in [00-Setup](../../00-Setup/index.html), a copy of the ELF binary can be found at `/challenges/babyrev/level14_testing1` in the Docker container, so copy ELF binary to root directory of Docker container, then set privileges and setuid:
-> `sudo cp /challenges/babyrev/level14_testing1 / && sudo chmod 4755 /level14_testing1`
 - The original ELF binary can be found here: [download](https://github.com/pwncollege/challenges/raw/master/babyrev/level14_testing1)
 - A copy of the ELF binary has also been included here: [download](./level14_testing1)
-- Add a fake flag if necessary:
-> $ `echo pwn_college{a_secret_fake_flag} | sudo tee /flag && sudo chown root:root /flag && sudo chmod 400 /flag`
-- Test `/flag` file permissions deny access for current `ctf` user:
-> $ `whoami`
-> `ctf`
-> $ `ls -al /flag`
-> `-r-------- 1 root root 37 Aug 11 04:37 /flag`
-> $ `cat /flag`
-> `cat: /flag: Permission denied`

 ### Basic Info on Challenge Binary
 > `rabin2 -I /level14_testing1`